 From vintage burger shacks to fine dining, from taverns to turnkeys, from all beef to 50/50, or from turkey to vegetarian—and everything in between—cheeseburger lovers will be able to vote for their favorites in a number of categories from now until Friday, Jan.
 12, 2018 during this week’s Cheeseburger Week and the Cheeseburger Challenge for 2018.

-The week-long event was created by the Pasadena Chamber of Commerce to a celebrate the cheeseburger, a culinary legacy in the city that lays claim as the mother location of its invention.
+The week-long event was created by the Pasadena Chamber of Commerce to celebrate The Cheeseburger, a culinary legacy in the city that lays claim as the mother location of its invention.

 Although it’s a toss-up as to who created the very first burger—and there has been some recent debate as to where the cheese should be placed on a fake cheeseburger—it is Lionel Sternberger who is credited with inventing the first real cheeseburger back in 1922, where it is said that The Rite Spot of Pasadena was the home of Sternburger’s happy accident.
 And as cheesy as it sounds, it appears that while attempting to use cheese to cover up an over-cooked burger patty in order to save his proverbial bacon from the restaurant’s owner, his father, he invented a classic.